viprlab/viprlab.github.io/research.md

 ### Long-term Video Surveillance (LoViS)

 {% include imagethumbnailblock.html align="left" url="/images/lovis.png" width="120px" height="120px"  %}
 In a long-term period, video surveillance takes on a different perspective.
 Habitual behaviors of people or permanent changes to objects can be observed while anomalous "out-of-norm" variations can also be traced.
-These variational patterns can be extracted over a long period of time to gain a high-level understanding of various factors at play.{:class="projdesc"}
+These variational patterns can be extracted over a long period of time to gain a high-level understanding of various factors at play.
+{: #para-one}

 ### Action Recognition in Adverse Quality Surveillance (AQuaS)